-Neutralization was the technology selected to destroy the stockpile of nerve agent (GB or “Sarin” and VX) contained in rockets and projectiles at the Blue Grass Army Depot.
-As of April 2022, all projectiles and rockets containing VX nerve agent have been destroyed at the depot.
-The Blue Grass Chemical Agent-Destruction Pilot Plant is actively destroying GB nerve agent contained in M55 rockets.
+Neutralization was the technology selected to destroy the stockpile of nerve agent (GB, or “Sarin,” and VX) contained in rockets and projectiles at the Blue Grass Army Depot.
+The last chemical weapon was destroyed at the Blue Grass Chemical Agent-Destruction Pilot Plant July 7, 2023.

 How Neutralization Works

-During the neutralization process, the munitions are taken apart and the nerve agent drained and separated from the weapons’ explosive components (energetics).
-The nerve agent is mixed vigorously with hot water and sodium hydroxide to destroy, or neutralize, it.
-The resulting product, known as hydrolysate, is held and tested to ensure chemical agent destruction.
-After testing confirms the destruction of the nerve agent, the hydrolysate is shipped to a permitted hazardous waste treatment, storage and disposal facility for further processing in accordance with environmental permitting.
+During the neutralization process, the munitions were taken apart and the nerve agent drained and separated from the weapons’ explosive components (energetics).
+The nerve agent was mixed vigorously with hot water and sodium hydroxide to destroy, or neutralize, it.
+The resulting product, known as hydrolysate, was held and tested to ensure chemical agent destruction.
+After testing confirmed the destruction of the nerve agent, the hydrolysate was shipped to a permitted hazardous waste treatment, storage and disposal facility for further processing in accordance with environmental permitting.

-Gases are filtered through a series of High-Efficiency Particulate Air (HEPA) and carbon filters before being released into the atmosphere.
+Gases were filtered through a series of High-Efficiency Particulate Air (HEPA) and carbon filters before being released into the atmosphere.

-During the projectile campaigns, metal parts from munitions were heated to 1,000 degrees Fahrenheit for thermal decontamination for a minimum of 15 minutes.
-The metal parts were safely recycled.
+During the projectile destruction campaigns, metal parts from munitions were heated to 1,000 degrees Fahrenheit for a minimum of 15 minutes to achieve thermal decontamination.
+The metal parts then were safely recycled.

-During the rocket campaigns, the drained warheads are containerized and sent for temporary storage on the Blue Grass Army Depot to await further destruction in a Static Detonation Chamber unit, which uses thermal destruction technology to process the weapons.
-The rocket motors are packaged, temporarily stored and are sent to Anniston, Alabama, to be destroyed in a Static Detonation Chamber.
+During the rocket destruction campaigns, the drained warheads were containerized and sent for temporary storage on the Blue Grass Army Depot to await further destruction in a Static Detonation Chamber unit, which uses thermal destruction technology to process the weapons.
+The rocket motors were packaged, temporarily stored and sent to Anniston, Alabama, to be destroyed in a Static Detonation Chamber.

 Learn more about neutralization by watching these videos: